ommani123/assignment2/README.md

 # assignment2
-# Ther are more methods to do ot
+# Ther are more methods to do